 Other Fine Qualities

-Daylilies can be used as a cut flower in arrangements.
+Daylilies are work well in cut flower in arrangements.
 Each flower will only open for one day, hence the name daylily, but if you cut a stem with several buds it should last for a few days.

 Daylilies are edible.
-The flower petals can be used in salads and stir fry dishes.
+The flower petals are used in salads and stir fry dishes.
 Some like to dip the flower buds in batter and deep fry them.
 Want to try it?
 Here’s an article from PBS on how to make daylily fritters.

 So if you aren’t growing daylilies I hope this convinced you to give them a try.
 If you are growing them, maybe it’s time to buy a few more.